growupboron/agl-docs/docs/5_How_To_Contribute/3_Working_with_Gerrit.md

 Maintainers should be familiar with the :doc:`review process <reviewing>`.
 However, anyone is welcome to (and encouraged!) review changes, and hence may find that document of value.

-## Git-review

-There's a **very** useful tool for working with Gerrit called [git-review](https://www.mediawiki.org/wiki/Gerrit/git-review).
-This command-line tool can automate most of the ensuing sections for you.
-Ofcourse, reading the information below is also highly recommended so that you understand what's going on behind the scenes.

 ## Getting deeper into Gerrit

 A comprehensive walk-through of Gerrit is beyond the scope of this